 Comprised of just six fully furnished bell tents, the Wiveton Hall site is on the smaller end of the camping scale, with up to five people per tent and the opportunity to book the entire site to yourselves if you're coming as a group.
 Even before they were pitched the omens here were good.
-Amber’s far from new to the scene – she’s been running a glamping site at nearby Mannington Hall for a few years now and its reputation precedes it.
-This smaller spot down the road now offers more room for her to continue the glamping business without sacrificing the space and privacy that made the first site such a winner.
+Amber’s far from new to the scene – she runs a handful of glamping sites at country estates across the UK and their reputation precedes her.
+This smaller spot offers yet more room for her to continue the glamping business without sacrificing the space and privacy that makes each of the other sites so special.

 Inside, the tents include a full double bed for couples or a single bed arrangement for groups, while a wood-burning stove keeps you cosy and warm in the colder months.
 There are rugs, fairy lights, lanterns and a cool box, plus a hamper of vintage inspired cooking wares that includes everything you could need.
 Grab some goodies from the farm shop and you’ve got yourselves a feast!